orassr/Full-Stack-Web-Development-Resources/README.md

 # Documented resources for my working environment

-A list of my favorite languages, frameworks and technologies
+A list of my favorite languages, frameworks and technologies I use.
+Hope you find this information useful :)

-# Server side
+# Server Side

 ## C# language
 Books | Subject | Author | Pages | Year | Prerequisites | Rate